nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_decide_project_direction">{{ icon_team }} Decide on an overall project direction %%(user profile, problem addressed)%%</span>
 <div id="desc_decide_project_direction">

-* **Decide project direction, target user profile, and problem addressed**: Use your first project meeting to discuss with your team members and decide your project direction, target user profile, and the value proposition of the product, as described in the panels below:
+* **Decide the target user profile, and problem addressed**, as described in the panels below (tip: you can use your first project meeting for this):

 <div class="indented">

 <box type="warning" seamless>

 As we are still at the early stages of identifying a problem to solve, do not think of the product (i.e., the _solution_) yet.
-That is, ==do not discuss the product features, UI, command format, and implementation details, etc.== unless they are pertinent to the decision of the project direction.
+That is, ==do not discuss the product features, UI, command format, and implementation details, etc.== unless they are pertinent to the user profile or the problem addressed.
 </box>
 </div>